rust-lang/rfcs/text/0000-feature-metadata-doc-cfg.md

 [motivation]: #motivation

-Currently, <http://docs.rs> provides a basic view of available feature flags on a rather simple page: for example,
-<https://docs.rs/crate/tokio/latest/features>.
-It is helpful as a quick overview
-of available features, but it is not managed by `rustdoc` (i.e., is not available on local) and there is no way to specify a description or other useful information.
+Currently, <http://docs.rs> provides a basic view of available feature flags on a rather simple page: for example, [`tokio`].
+It is helpful as a quick overview of available features, but it is not managed by `rustdoc` (i.e., is not available on local) and there is no way to specify a description or other useful information.